Healthy Sweet Potato Waffles

-Start your day with a stack of light, fluffy Sweet Potato Waffles!
+Start your day with a stack of light, fluffy Gluten-Free Sweet Potato Waffles!
 They have the flavors of sweet potato, warm cinnamon and the heartiness of oat flour.
-They’re a healthy, gluten free breakfast that’s great for meal prep!
+They’re an easy dairy and gluten-free breakfast that’s great for meal prep!

-Waffles are hands down my favorite breakfast.
-My boys love them as well, so on the weekends I make a double batch of banana waffles or oat flour waffles so that I can freeze some for busy weekday mornings.
+If my day starts with waffles, I know it’s going to be a good one.
+My boys love them as well, so on the weekends I make a double batch of gluten-free banana oat waffles or oat flour waffles so that I can freeze some for busy weekday mornings.

 It’s so nice waking up on a busy morning knowing that I can pop a waffle in the toaster and it will be ready when my coffee is!